mnewt/fix/README.md

 # Contributing

-All contributions and feedback are welcomed
+All contributions and feedback are cordially welcomed

 # To Do